Youth Empowerment

 Through a programme of youth engagement and participation, EPIC creates safe, inclusive spaces for the active involvement of care-experienced children and young people.

-The EPIC Care Community & Youth Councils
+EPIC Care Community

-What Guides EPIC’s Youth Engagement and Participation work?
+What Guides EPIC’s Youth Engagement and Participation Work?

 In EPIC, our work is guided by Professor Laura Lundy’s Model of Participation.
-The Lundy Model, as it is known, is a way for us to make sure that Article 12 of the United Nation’s Convention on the Rights of the Child (UNCRC) is upheld, promoted, and put into practise.
+The Lundy Model, as it is known, is a way for us to make sure that Article 12 of the United Nation’s Convention on the Rights of the Child (UNCRC) is upheld, promoted, and put into practice.

 UNCRC is a very important international treaty that details the rights that every child and young person has.
 Article 12 states that children have the right to express their views freely in all matters affecting them, and for their views to be given consideration.
 Article 12 also states that a child should be heard in any legal and administrative proceeding that affects them.